Minoru/blog.tty8.org/posts/2020-03-01-rust-dependencies-scare.markdown

 want stability; thus I'm pretty sure the situation will improve over time.
 For now, I'm limiting Newsboat's exposure by going through with the "scheduled bumps" plan.
-It'll be properly announced at the end of March with 2.19&nbsp;release.
-We're actually going to switch `master` branch to Rust&nbsp;1.40 simultaneously with the release, so I really hope there won't be any negative feedback on this—otherwise we might have to undo some of the work done for&nbsp;2.20, as it'll depend on "new enough" compiler.
+It'll be properly announced at the end of March with the 2.19&nbsp;release.
+We're actually going to switch `master` branch to Rust&nbsp;1.40 simultaneously with the release, so I really hope there won't be any negative feedback on this—otherwise, we might have to undo some of the work done for&nbsp;2.20, as it'll depend on "new enough" compiler.
 (I'm saying that with such confidence because one of the outstanding PRs seem to require Nom&nbsp;5, which in turn requires Rust&nbsp;1.31+).

 I hope this won't dissuade anyone from porting their existing project to, or starting a new one in Rust.
-I certainly am *not* stopping Newsboat rewrite because of this.
+I certainly am *not* stopping the Newsboat rewrite because of this.
 The point of this tale is to better inform your decisions, so you're more prepared than I was.